TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

     If you're lazy like me, you have a convention and create one command after another, knowing the naming is based on... we'll get to it.

-tweet: "New Post on #php 🐘 blog: The Bullet Proof Symfony Command Naming"
 ---

 Today I was making a new package that handles 1-click scoping for monorepo packages.
 I created this command: